2005-2010 Chevrolet Cobalt

 Overview of the Chevy Cobalt

-The Chevrolet Cobalt rolled out in 2005, and has served as the small-car successor to the venerable Cavalier since then.
-After nearly 22 years of the staid Cavalier, it was clearly time for a change.
+The Chevrolet Cobalt rolled out in 2005 as the all (or mostly) new successor to the venerable Cavalier.
+After nearly 22 years of the staid Cavalier, it was clearly time for a change, and the Cobalt was exactly that.
 The Cobalt boasts upgraded ‘everything,’ including a complete suspension and chassis re-design, plus a host of new standard amenities.
 As a result, the Cobalt did a pretty good job of holding its own in the small-car market.